mnit-rtmc/iris/docs/alerts.md

 When a new alert is received that is eligible for a message deployment, the IRIS server will process it to determine the signs for inclusion and the message(s) that will be displayed.
-Each matching alert configuration will add an entry to the alert list, with a corresponding sign group.
+Each matching alert configuration will add an entry to the alert list, with a corresponding DMS hashtag.
 If the configuration is not marked "auto deploy", its state will be "Pending".

 Operators may adjust the signs that are included in the deployment by checking